-While this pose is a classic, stereotypically pose in the world of yoga, it’s also among great yoga poses for better sleep.
+While this pose is a classic, stereotypical pose in the world of yoga, it’s also among the great yoga poses for better sleep.

-The goal isn’t to get a magnificent stretch, necessarily, but to slow your breathing and lower cortisol levels & promoting relaxation.
+The goal isn’t to get a magnificent stretch, necessarily, but to slow your breathing and lower cortisol levels & promote relaxation.

 Where you place your hands is up to you, but you’ll want to find a comfortable place to put them.
 You don’t even have to touch your thumb and index finger together – you just need to find a good place to let your arms rest.